uidev547/uvCharts/readme.md

 	var chart = uv.chart('Area', graphdef);
 	var chart = uv.chart('StackedBar', graphdef);

-The same applies for all 12 chart types that we support at the current moment.
+The same applies for all 12 chart types that we currently support.

 Now you're wondering where do you get to customize the chart in the 100 ways we claim you can.
 Well, the uv.chart function takes in a 3rd optional parameter, **Configuration** which overrides the default configuration thus letting you build your own unique charts.

-If you've noticed the chart created above doesn't have captions and axis labels, thus looks like a dumb representation of some random data.
-Lets add them rightaway:
+If you've noticed the chart created above, it doesn't have captions and axis labels, thus looks like a dumb representation of some random data.
+Lets go ahead and add them right away:

 ```
 var chart = uv.chart ('Bar', graphdef, {